RasmusStagsted/dsp_bp_generator/README.md

 TODO: create requirement.txt

 ## Limitations:
+ - Do only support one recipe per item
  - Does only support smelter- and assembler factories
  - Does only support single output recipies
  - Does not (fully) support prolifirator (Mk.I, Mk.II, Mk.III)